bheemshaastri/A-Simple-NFTs-Auction-on-NEAR-Protocol/README.md

      npm install -g near-cli

-use the command for logging into near-cli
+Once you've created your near wallet go ahead and login to your wallet with your cli and follow the on-screen prompts use the command for logging into near-cli

     near login

+Once your logged in you have to deploy the contract.
+Make a subaccount with the name of your choosing

+    near create-account nft-example.your-account.testnet --masterAccount your-account.testnet --initialBalance 10

+# Setting up the Environment Variables